nathanial/geist/crates/geist-mesh-cpu/README.md

 - Shared edges between two solids flip twice (cancel).
 Edges between solid/empty flip once (remain).
 - The remaining 1‑bits trace the closed boundary around the solids (watertight outline).

-Step 3: Build a 2D mask of keys and merge greedily
+Step 3: Build a 2D mask of keys and emit per cell

 - Rasterize boundary faces into a mask; each mask cell gets a key (material+light) or remains empty.
-- Merge adjacent same‑key cells into rectangles:

-    Before merging (letters = material+light keys):
-      A A . .
-      A A B .
-      . .
-B .
-      . . . .

-    After greedy merging:
-      [ A A ] . .   → one 2×2 rectangle for A, one 2×2 rectangle for B
-      [ A A ] B B
-      . . [ B B ]
-      . . . .
+- Emit one quad per occupied mask cell.

 Step 4: Emit quads and clip to chunk

-- Each rectangle becomes one quad with the correct face normal and UVs.
+- Each occupied cell becomes one quad with the correct face normal and world‑anchored UVs.
 - Quads are clipped to the chunk interior on −X/−Z seams (and fully for Y bounds).

 Seams (X/Z half‑open policy)